Popular And Comfortable Course

 - UNIQUENESS - The holes variety is a bit below average compared to your average 18 hole course.
 Most holes play thru a live oak tree and pine tree canopy with moderately tight lines and are positioned within 5 degrees of straight ahead.
 There is only one good dogleg hole, on (8), which is also the only blind basket.
 There are some good water elements in play which will force a line on holes (7,9 and 12).
 There are no overhead plays.
-None of the holes are true gimmes and none are that exceedingly hard except (8) long.
+None of the holes are true gimmes and none are that exceedingly hard, except (8) long.
 There are no par 4s or 5s.
-The longest holes will however challenge intermediate players and some advanced players, being at close to 400 feet.
+The longer holes will however challenge intermediate players and some advanced players, being at close to 400 feet.
 The course is lacking a signature hole as they really all blend together.

 - SHOT SELECTION - I found the shot selection to be average to perhaps be slightly below average.
 Most shots need to stay low, straight and on a precise line.
 The shot shaping aspect for the lines is there in some respects.
-As a righty, I played probably a few more backhands than flicks.
-A lot of shots will be best served to be skippers.
+As a righty, I play probably a few more backhands than flicks.
+A lot of shots will be best served to be low skippers.

 - CHAINS - Although the chains are indeed solid, they are rusting out a bit on a bunch of holes.

 - TIME WAITING - This course gets heavy use and often has league or mob golfing going on.
 Typically the larger groups will let a faster group or single through (or try to get you to join in), but you'll still have to wait on that initial hole.

 - ELEVATION - Really none to speak of.
 I know that this is typically for Florida, but this course is flat for even Florida standards.
 One of the flattest courses I've ever played.
 No more than 5 feet of elevation change throughout the entire course layout.